 Variations on a Classic Coffee Cake

-Because of coffee cake’s versatility, it’s been varied in numerous ways to fit the palates of those who make it for its intended purpose of accompanying a meal in the morning, or for any other occasion.
+Because of coffee cake’s versatility, it’s been changed in a variety of ways to fit the palates of those who make it for its intended purpose of accompanying a meal in the morning, or for any other occasion.

 Along with (or instead of) cinnamon, many fruits are used to flavor coffee cake, including apples, blueberries, strawberries, cherries, cranberries, and others.